edespino/cloudberry-site/docs/sys-admin/check-database-system.md

     $$;
     ```

 - Check the database log.
-Cloudberry Database records detailed error information, including error codes, in its log files.
+Apache Cloudberry records detailed error information, including error codes, in its log files.
 Depending on your system setup, you can check the log files on the database server for this information.

 - Use advanced database client tools.
 Some advanced database client or management tools may offer more detailed error reporting features that can directly display SQLSTATE error codes.